Morbotu/discord-bot/README.md

 # Discord-bot

 Hello this is my discord bot.
 In quarantine I was really bored so I made this.
 It is a discord bot with a few functions I liked to made.
-The bot isn't open for public use I only use it for a server with my friends.
+The bot isn't open for public use.
+I only use it for a server with my friends.
 However, I still wanted to share to code with other people.
 Maybe someone can learn something from it.

 ---